TrigXploit/Obsidian-TTRPG/Jonas/Sessions/Session 3.md

 in the Dukes castle we talk with the Priest and Duke.

 The priest tells us the book was made by dragoth nurn,

+Lasstly I was asked by the Smithy to help with delivering him and his goods to "Spring Garden".